 A stroll down Lower Broadway, Nashville’s famous strip of honky tonk bars, is a sensory explosion of live music, neon lights, and enthusiastic crowds searching for their next spot.

 As one of Nashville’s top attractions, Lower Broadway is not a scene I’d normally enjoy.
-I tend to bypass tourist hot spots in favor of finding the favorite spots of locals.
+I tend to bypass tourist hot spots in favor of finding the favorite local haunts.
 But a trip to Nashville really isn’t complete without checking out its famous country music bars.
 And the only honky tonk that was recommended to us by every local we asked was Robert’s Western World.

 Robert’s is considered the home of traditional country music.
 It began as a humble boot store, where “you could enjoy a porkchop sandwich, drink a PBR, try on some boots, and listen to an old hilbilly singer,” according to its website.
 For that reason, the atmosphere – though energetic – is very casual and unpretentious.
 Despite being packed, it didn’t feel like a scene.
 And prices were right – for less than $100, my four family members and I had dinner and about three drinks apiece over the course of a few hours.
 You can’t beat that.